 Recent research from Dalbar Inc. found that the average equity mutual fund investor earned a return of 26.14% in 2019 while the Standard & Poor's 500 Index returned 31.49%.
 Based on net purchases or sales from each month of that year, the average equity fund investor guessed correctly whether to get in or out of the fund only three times out of 12.

-Investors typically underperform compared to the market as a whole because of emotional investing behavior, like jumping on a hyped stock when its price is high or overreacting to a single news report.
+Investors typically underperform compared with the market as a whole because of emotional investing behavior, like jumping on a hyped stock when its price is high or overreacting to a single news report.
 “Buy high and sell low” is bad advice, but that is what investors do when they enter trades based on one piece of bad news or excitement over a soaring stock.

 Taking Advantage of Small Market Dips

 Predicting the timing of the next major market crash may be more difficult than winning at blackjack in Las Vegas, but that doesn’t mean you can’t make a profit when the market dips slightly.

-In 2016, the United Kingdom voted to leave the European Union, a move dubbed "Brexit."
+In 2016, the U.K. voted to leave the European Union, a move dubbed "Brexit."
 The next morning, on June 24, the Dow Jones Industrial Average and Standard & Poor's 500 Index fell sharply.
 However, by the end of July, the markets had more than recovered.
 The Brexit vote result would have been a perfect moment to swoop in, buy a broad market ETF, and sell a short time later for a quick profit.

 Major political events, economic statistics, and deal activity can all lead to market overreactions.
 Like Brexit, they may offer astute investors a chance at a profitable series of trades.

 Jumping on a Stock Too Quickly